MouseLand/cellpose/README.md

 [![GitHub stars](https://img.shields.io/github/stars/MouseLand/cellpose?style=social)](https://github.com/MouseLand/cellpose/)
 [![GitHub forks](https://img.shields.io/github/forks/MouseLand/cellpose?style=social)](https://github.com/MouseLand/cellpose/)

 **Cellpose-SAM: cell and nucleus segmentation with superhuman generalization.
-It can be optimized for your own data, applied in 3D, works on noisy and blurry images.**
+It can be optimized for your own data, applied in 3D, works on images with shot noise, (an)isotropic blur, undersampling, contrast inversions, regardless of channel order and object sizes.**

 To learn about Cellpose-SAM read the [paper](https://www.biorxiv.org/content/10.1101/2025.04.28.651001v1) or watch the [talk](https://www.youtube.com/watch?v=KIdYXgQemcI).
 For info on fine-tuning a model, watch this [tutorial talk](https://youtu.be/5qANHWoubZU), and see this example [video](https://youtu.be/3Y1VKcxjNy4) of human-in-the-loop training.
 For support, please open an [issue](https://github.com/MouseLand/cellpose/issues).